department-of-veterans-affairs/va.gov-team/teams/vsp/teams/operations/product-outlines/github-team-automated-access.md

 - Having GH teams be the center of truth makes the most sense.
 - Even with the push away from SSH, we will be continuing to move forward because change will need to happen no matter what, and this work is already underway.
 The work to move from SSH to SSM will be the same amount of work if we do it now vs later.
 - Giving teams control of their own access, will empower them to make the right chose for them and be actively owning their team access.
-- Onboarding and Offboarding will be easier and more reliable than the current process.
+- Access Onboarding and Offboarding will be easier and more reliable than the current process.
   - They will also maintain their GH team by adding and removing users when new members come and go.

 ## Hypothesis
-- GH teams will take out the manual steps of on/offboarding
+- GH teams will take out the manual steps of access on/offboarding
 - GH team will be more secure than our current process.
 - Tightening permission per each team will allow new team members to have access on day 1.